China–United Kingdom relations: 1949–1999

 Riots broke out in Hong Kong in June 1967.
 The commander of the Guangzhou Military Region, Huang Yongsheng, secretly suggested invading Hong Kong, but his plan was vetoed by PRC Premier Zhou Enlai.
 That same month, unrest spread to Hong Kong, with PRC military commanders even contemplating an invasion; though Zhou Enlai vetoed the idea.
 In July, Chinese troops fatally shot five Hong Kong police officers.

-Hostilities escalated on 23 August 1967, when Red Guards stormed the British Legation in Beijing, injuring chargé d'affaires Sir Donald Hopson and others, including Sir Percy Cradock.
+Hostilities escalated on 23 August 1967, when Red Guards stormed the British Office of the Chargé d'Affaires (predecessor body of British embassy) in Beijing, injuring chargé d'affaires Sir Donald Hopson and others, including Sir Percy Cradock.
 The attack was a reprisal for British arrests of CCP agents in Hong Kong.
 Days later, on 29 August, armed Chinese diplomats clashed with British police in London.

 A thaw began in March 1972, when the PRC extended full diplomatic recognition to the UK, allowing for ambassadorial exchange.
 The UK, in turn, acknowledged the PRC's position on Taiwan.

 In 1982, during negotiations over Hong Kong's future, Chinese paramount leader Deng Xiaoping bluntly told Prime Minister Margaret Thatcher that China could simply take the territory by force; later confirmed as a genuine consideration.
 These talks culminated in the 1984 Sino-British Joint Declaration.

 Queen Elizabeth II made a historic state visit to China in October 1986, becoming the first reigning British monarch to do so.
 The most symbolic moment in the bilateral relationship came on 30 June–1 July 1997, when Hong Kong was officially handed over from the United Kingdom to the People's Republic of China, marking the end of more than 150 years of British rule.
+Following the conclusion of the Cold War and the handover of Hong Kong, a period known as the "Golden Era" of Sino-British relations began with multiple high-level state visits and bilateral trade and military agreements.